48 Hours in Bangkok, Thailand

-Although both quite pricey, if you’re looking for a nice cocktail with a view then I recommend either the Mandarin Oriental (for sunset) or the Sirocco Sky Bar.
+Both locations are quite pricey, comparable to a high-end Western bar, however the views are well worth it.
 If the intention is to party then you can make your way over to Khao San Rd for a wild night!

 Bangkok has one of the best Chinatown’s in the world.
 This is a fun place to come at night to get your fill of street hawkers.
 Simply wander up and down the road so sample your taste of Chinese goodness!

-This weekend market is actually the largest market in all of Thailand!
+The Chatuchak weekend market is actually the largest market in all of Thailand!
 In fact, I would say that it is probably the largest market that I have ever been to.
 This is a great place to spend the day if you’re looking to buy some gifts or local goods.
 There is an amazing artwork section that should not be missed!
-Chatuchak is located just 5 minutes walking from the Mo Chit BTS stop, making it super easy to get to if you are staying close to a BTS station.
+Chatuchak is located just a 5 minutes walking from the Mo Chit BTS stop, making it super easy to get to if you are staying close to a BTS station.

 Damnoen Saduak Floating Market

-Eat the street food, just do it!
-Side of the road stands serve up some of the best (and cheapest) food options.
+Side of the road stands serve up some of the best, and cheapest, food options in Bangkok.
 You will find a ton of stalls in the area surrounding Khao San Rd, as well as in Chinatown.
-Some must-try street food desserts include mango with sticky rice and coconut ice cream!
+The desserts are equally delicious!
+My personal favorites include mango with sticky rice and fresh coconut ice cream!

 Pen Little Coffee & Restaurant

 Located on the corner of Samsen 4 Alley and Samsen 2 Alley, Pen Little Coffee is my favorite restaurant in Bangkok.
 If you only have 48 hours in Bangkok, make sure to add this to your itinerary.
-This restaurant might not look like much but it serves some of the best dishes that I tried while in Thailand.
-Slightly removed by the touristy hustle and bustle of Khao San Road, this restaurant serves some amazing dishes at dirt cheap prices.
-Don’t miss their mango and sticky rice!
+This restaurant might not look like much, but it serves some of the best dishes that I tried while in Thailand.
+The cafe is slightly removed from the touristy hustle and bustle of Khao San Road, on the corner of a quiet street.

-This restaurant was rated as one of the best in Asia a few years ago.
+Nahm was rated as one of the best restaurants in Asia a few years ago.
 It is definitely on the pricier end, as far as Thai dining goes, but it is well worth the prices.
-The average entree is about 700 THB (~$23USD).After a few days of $1 pad Thai on the street it is nice to switch things up.
-If you’re interested in dining here definitely make a reservation ahead of time!
+The average entree is about 700 THB (~$23USD).After a few days of 30 THB pad thai from the street carts, it is nice to switch things up.
+If you’re interested in dining here, definitely make a reservation ahead of time!
 I called 3 weeks in advance and was only able to swing lunch reservations.
-The average entree is ~$23.

 Once Again Hostel

-This is one of my absolute favorite hostels that I’ve stayed at!
+Once Again Hostel is one of my absolute favorite hostels that I’ve stayed at!
 I have stayed here on two occasions and have never been disappointed.
-Great location, super cute common area, and silent rooms!
+Great location, super cute common area, and silent rooms.
 I think that this is the only 12 bed hostel dorm that I’ve ever stayed in that is actually quiet!
-Also as a side note, they offer an affordable laundry service that made my clothing smell SO good!
+Also as a side note, they offer an affordable laundry service that made my clothing smell so good!

-Another adorable hostel option.
-Located conveniently next to the Saphan Taksin BTS stop and the water ferry line, staying at this hostel makes it super easy to get around the city.
+Glur Hostel is another adorable hostel option.
+The hostel is conveniently located next to the Saphan Taksin BTS stop and the water ferry line.
+Staying here makes it super easy to get around the city.
 There is a basic breakfast available 24/7.